 Land clearing and preparation for establishing improved pasture or hay production.
 Includes removal of brush and woody vegetation from fields.

-If your application is funded, NRCS will offer you a contract with a payment schedule.
-Do not begin work until your contract is signed โ work done before the contract is in place is not eligible for reimbursement.
+If your application is selected, NRCS will offer you a contract outlining the approved practices, payment rates, and timeline. โ ๏ธ Critical: Do not start any work until your contract is fully signed.
+Work completed before the contract is executed is not eligible for reimbursement โ no exceptions.

 These are the NRCS offices serving our primary service area.
 Contact them directly to start your EQIP application, or call us and we'll help connect you.